bl4ze4447/Work-Break/README.md

 How many times were you working on a project and told yourself you would stop after some time but never did?
 No need to answer, the solution is here.
-Work-Break, your guardian angel that stops you from overworking is back and it is more powerful than ever, coming with an easy to use GUI and the freedom to modify everything setting with ease is here.
+Work-Break, your guardian angel that stops you from overworking is back and it is more powerful than ever, coming with an easy to use GUI and the freedom to modify it to your own liking.

 ![Work-Break-V1.0](https://i.imgur.com/ZxYdFXr.png)